Travie McCoy: 2010–2015: Solo career and Lazarus

-In May 2010, McCoy released the successful single "Billionaire" with Bruno Mars, which has been certified 4x Platinum by the Recording Industry Association of America (RIAA).
+In May 2010, McCoy released the successful single "Billionaire" with Bruno Mars, which has been certified 4× Platinum by the Recording Industry Association of America (RIAA).
 McCoy released his first solo album, Lazarus on June 8, 2010, after being in the works for a year and a half.
 He calls the album "The longest, I think, I've spent on a record in my whole career."
-He stated that he wanted to keep the number of collaborations on the album "kinda tight," but he plans to work with other artists on remixes of the album.
-Producers on the album include Bruno Mars, T-Pain, The Smeezingtons, The Stereotypes, Lucas Secon, Oligee and Josh Abraham; Mars, T-Pain and Cee Lo Green provide guest vocals.
+He stated that he wanted to keep the number of collaborations on the album "kinda tight", but he plans to work with other artists on remixes of the album.
+Producers on the album include Bruno Mars, T-Pain, The Smeezingtons, The Stereotypes, Lucas Secon, Oligee and Josh Abraham; Mars, T-Pain and CeeLo Green provide guest vocals.

-The album debuted at No. 25 on the U.S. Billboard 200 chart with sales of 15,000 copies.
-On August 21, 2010 Lazarus was released in Europe and entered the UK Album Charts at No. 69, its peak position thus far.
-"Need You" was the second single from the album in the U.S, released in September 2010.
+The album debuted at No. 25 on the US Billboard 200 chart with sales of 15,000 copies.
+On August 21, 2010, Lazarus was released in Europe and entered the UK Albums Chart at No. 69, its peak position.
+"Need You" was the second single from the album in the US, released in September 2010.
 "We'll Be Alright" was released on October 25, 2010, as the second single in the UK.
 It was featured in the movie trailer of Yogi Bear.
 In July and August 2010, McCoy supported Rihanna on some of the North American dates of her Last Girl on Earth Tour.
 McCoy and Bruno Mars embarked on a 13-date tour of Europe throughout October and November.
 They played five dates in the United Kingdom, four in Germany and one each in the Netherlands, Denmark, Sweden and France.
 McCoy performed at the 2010 MTV VMAs on September 12, 2010, on the main stage before the program cut to a performance by N.E.R.D.
 In November 2010, McCoy performed on the Australian Summerbeatz tour alongside Flo Rida, Jay Sean and Soulja Boy.
 "Billionaire" was performed on the September 21, 2010, episode of Glee.
 McCoy was a guest star on the sitcom "Shell Games", the third episode of Malibu Country, and sang with Reba McEntire.